-The Aquinas Resource Centre (ARC) is located in Xavier Court and is open to all students every day before school from 8am, during recess and lunch as well as after school until 4pm.
+The Library will be relocating to the Edinburgh Gallery located in the Mary Mackillop building for 2023 and will be open to all students every day before school from 7.30am, during recess and lunch, as well as after school until 4pm.
 Staff are always happy to provide assistance to students.

-In addition to the resources on display in the ARC, there is also an extensive collection of online resources for student use.
+In addition to the resources on display in the library, there is also an extensive collection of online resources for student use.
 Your son or daughter will be shown how to access these catalogues and databases during Semester One.

-STUDENT ATTENDANCE
+STUDENT ATTENDANCE, ABSENCE AND LEAVE